fauna-labs/db-migration-tool/README.md

 ### Running the script

-Open a terminal, navigate to the project directory, and execute the `main.js` file.
+Open a terminal, navigate to the project directory, and execute the `main.js` file with necessary options.

 Example:
 ```shell